Kenny4297/Website/README.md

 React-Slick:
 React-Slick is a popular carousel component for React that allows you to easily create a responsive carousel or slider for your website.
 It provides a number of useful features, such as lazy loading, infinite scrolling, and touch swipe support, and can be easily customized to fit your design needs.
 Compared to the carousel component from react-bootstrap, React-Slick is more flexible and customizable, and provides a wider range of features.

+React-Reveal:
+React Reveal is a React library for creating animations on web pages.
+It allows you to add animation effects to your React components easily and without writing complex CSS animations.
+I have used this library in previous projects and decided to use it again here because of its clean animations.

 ## Features
 Visitors can view my previous work, see recommendations made by others, can contact me through email if they wish.